ndev1991/cypress-test-case/README.md

 3) Create a new repo in your GitHub account and note the git url
 4) Set your new repo as the origin for your local solution: `git remote set-url origin ${your repo url}`
 5) Push the solution to your repo

+## Update

+Added two delays for the api call delay
+First one on load, there is timeout between 0 to 1 second

+And the saving feature also has time between 3.5 to 4.5 Simply I added two delays before run the test cases.